 - A ltm-CSI-SSB-ResourceSet comprises of a list of Z ≥ 1 SS/PBCH blocks indices (given by ltm-CSI-SSB-ResourceList) and a list of Z LTM-CandidateIds (given by ltm-CandidateIdList) referring to candidate cells associated with the SS/PBCH block indices.
 For each candidate cell, the UE determines the time domain behavior of a SS/PBCH block from ssb-Periodicity and ssb-PositionsInBurst and the frequency domain behavior of a SS/PBCH block is determined by the higher layer parameters subcarrierSpacing, ssb-Frequency.

 - A ltm-NZP-CSI-RS-ResourceSet comprises of a list of Z ≥ 1 NZP CSI-RS resource indices (given by ltm-CSI-RS-ResourceList) and a list of Z LTM-CandidateIds (given by ltm-CandidateIdList) referring to candidate cells associated with the NZP CSI-RS resource indices.
-The UE shall expect that the NZP CSI-RS resources in ltm-NZP-CSI-RS-ResourceSet are configured with the higher layer parameter repetition set to ‘off’.
+The UE shall expect that ltm-NZP-CSI-RS-ResourceSet are configured with the higher layer parameter repetition set to ‘off’ when LTM-ReportContent configured within the LTM-CSI-ReportConfig associated with the LTM CSI Resource Setting is set to ‘cri-RSRP’.

 For a report setting ltm-CSI-ReportConfig configured with ltm-ReportConfigType set to ‘periodic’ or ‘semiPersistentOnPUCCH’ or ‘semiPersistentOnPUSCH’ or ‘aperiodic’, the time domain behavior of the NZP CSI-RS resources within a ltm-NZP-CSI-RS-ResourceSet are indicated by the higher layer parameter resourceType.